jro31/jethro-codes/_articles/projects/jethro-codes.md

 ['jethro-codes.md', 'meals-of-change.md'];
 ```

-Now that we know all of the articles that we want to return, it's simply a case of mapping over this array, calling `getArticleBySlug()` on each one, and returning the resulting array.
+Now that we know all of the articles that we want to return, it's simply a case of mapping over this array, calling `getArticleBySlug()` (gone over in the previous section) on each one, and returning the resulting array.

 ```js
 const articlesByFolder = (fields = [], folder) =>